Remember when you could go see a superhero movie without it turning into a political rally? Those were the days.

-And when you’re looking for enduring social change, the last thing you want is for it to be “just a phase” later down the line.
+When you’re looking for enduring social change, the last thing you want is for it to be “just a phase” later down the line.

 Do I hate Brie Larson?
 No. I think she’s a perfectly talented actor (loved her in Scott Pilgrim and Room) and I like to think that her character will develop in much the same was as Iron Man, Thor, Captain America or any other Marvel superhero.

-There is no regulation from the studio regarding their actor’s social media accounts, there is no attempt to get in front of the hate and snuff it out – until recently by shutting down Rotten Tomatoes pre-release audience reviews.
+But there is no regulation from the studio regarding their actor’s social media accounts, there is no attempt to get in front of the hate and snuff it out – until recently by shutting down Rotten Tomatoes pre-release audience reviews.

 Instead Disney has capitalised on manufacturing a political rally out of a Superhero movie – and creating a cause.

 As for me, this isn’t about diversity.
 This is about creating a good product with the potential to endure.

 With the MCU set for a grand finale in this year’s Avengers: Endgame, a lot rests on creating a sustainable, likeable protagonist to lead us through to the cosmic “Phase 4”.

 Wonder Woman endured as both a character and an icon.
 Ripley and Sarah Conner endured because their movies and arcs were expertly crafted.
 Buffy the Vampire Slayer endured because of her whit, charm, and subversion of the dumb blonde cheerleader archetype, Furiosa was a badass in Mad Max: Fury Road, and Kim Possible was “A basic average girl, here to save the world.”
 None of these properties marketed their politics and stirred up a conflict.
 They endured because the politics was incidental – not the selling point.